D4n1eI/Human-Computer-Interaction-Logbook/Logbook/stage1_context/interviews/interview-Miguel-Alexandre.md

 # Informal User Interview Notes

-> 	The questions included in this file are just possibilities.
-The questions you do should be adapted to your case, where needed.

 ## Interview Details
 - **Date:** 27 de fevereiro
 - **Interviewers:** Eduardo Romano and Tiago Mendes